TiarkRompf/lms-clean/doc/main/scala/lms/core/traversal.md

 def checkInline(res: Sym) = shouldInline(res) match {
    case Some(n) =>
-     // want to inline, now check that all successors are already there, else disable if (mayInline(n) && succ.getOrElse(n.n,Nil).forall(seen))
+     // want to inline, now check that all successors are already there, else disable
+     // mayInline is the user-level inline control (i.e. user has the option to override inlining) if (mayInline(n) && succ.getOrElse(n.n,Nil).forall(seen))
        processNodeHere(n)
      else